MyDrift-user/EditColumnContent/README.md

 installation click: [here](https://github.com/MyDrift-user/EditColumnContent/raw/main/edit-column-content.user.js)

-UserScript for moodle.bbbaden.ch for editing the content of the column
+UserScript for moodle.bbbaden.ch for editing the content of the columns

 Change the visibility of those items by editing the boolean to true / false
 - true removes the item